Let Us Help You Pick the Perfect Gear For Your Needs!

 Olympus cameras are great cameras that are often overlooked as well.
 The link above will take you to their website where you can see their line-up.
 The Olympus OM-D E-M10 Mark III is a mirrorless micro four thirds camera that is available with body only or kits with one or two lenses.
 The two lens kit includes the M.Zuiko 14-42mm and the M.Zuiko 40-150mm.
 This camera offers 5-axis in body stabilization and 121 focus points!
 It is only a 16.1 megapixel camera, but megapixels are not all that counts!
 More than 1/2 the time when I am grabbing a camera, I still grab my old 8MP camera and I still get fantastic shots with it!

 A similar entry level camera in Nikon would be the Nikon D3500 that is available as a kit.
 It also includes an 18-55mm f/3.5-5.6G lens or kit variations with 2 lenses.
-This camera has 11 autofocus points, a 24.2 MP crop sensor, and ISO range of 100-25600.
+This camera has 11 autofocus points, a 24.2 MP crop sensor, and a range of ISO100-25600.

 I have used both Canon and Nikon all my life.
 To me they are very similar and I do not have a preference of one over the other.
 I do know some people swear by one or the other, but you cannot go wrong with either.
 If you would like some recommendations for Sony, Olympus, or mirrorless, give us a call.
 These brands have some great options and we would be glad to help!